salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-subscriber-key.md

 By default, the Salesforce Marketing Cloud generates a default subscriberKey value if your app does not set that value using setSubscriberKey().
 The getSubscriberKey() method returns the value set in the last setSubscriberKey() call and will return a nil value until you call setSubscriberKey().
 The getSubscriberKey() method retrieves only the local copy of the value and not the value from the Salesforce Marketing Cloud.

 ~~~
-    // Set a subscriber key
+    // Set a subscriber key - will return a true or false value indicating success of call
     [[ETPush pushManager] setSubscriberKey:@"key"];
 ~~~